JohnnysEmporium/TemplateWizard/README.md

 ## General Info:

 1. "Drag and Drop" email or template (don't worry, it won't dissapear, Anthony won't kill you) from outlook to MSG folder in order to be able to modify/save chosen file
-2. Creating new notification saves it to 'output.docx' and displays in chosen *.msg file.
+2. Creating new notification saves it to 'output.docx' and displays in chosen *.msg file
-3. Modifying loads notification from chosen *msg file and overrites it.
+3. Modifying loads notification from chosen *msg file and overrites it

 ## How to create new notification: